WilliamPanTW/Video-Web-Application/README.md

 ## Run Instructions
 1. Navigate/cd to the "/csc317-code-90561lkk/application" directory in terminal.
+2. Execute "npm run builddb" to initial the database
-2. Start the application by running "npm start".
+3. Start the application by running "npm start".
-3. Open your browser and enter or click http://localhost:3000/home in url.
+4. Open your browser and enter or click http://localhost:3000/home in url.
-4. Enjoy searching and using the application!
+5. Enjoy searching and using the application!